-Property owners should visit the Miracle Mile HPOZ page at the Office of Historic Resources website to familiarize themselves with our HPOZ, the Preservation Plan, and the approvals required for exterior changes to your property.
+Property owners should visit the Miracle Mile HPOZ page at www.planning.lacity.org (click on Historic Preservation and then on Local Historic Districts) to familiarize themselves with our HPOZ, the Preservation Plan, and the approvals required for exterior changes to your property.

-When contemplating or planning changes to the exterior of your property first contact Christina Park, the city planner in charge of administrating our HPOZ.
-Christina is the point person referred to as “Staff” in the Preservation Plan.
-She can help you understand what approvals (if any) are required.
-She is also a great resource for information on how to maintain and restore historic properties.
+When contemplating or planning changes to the exterior of your property first contact Daniel Mata, the city planner in charge of administrating our HPOZ.
+Daniel is the point person referred to as “Staff” in the Preservation Plan.
+Hw can help you understand what approvals (if any) are required.
+He is also a great resource for information on how to maintain and restore historic properties.

-The best way to contact Christina is by email at: email@example.com.
-She can also be contacted via telephone at 213-473-9987.
+The best way to contact Daniel is by email at: Daniel.email@example.com.
+He can also be contacted via telephone at 213-847-3657.

 The HPOZ guidelines do not apply to any building permits issued before May 1, 2017.
 This work is grandfathered in and no further approvals are required.

 HPOZ does not regulate interior renovations or remodeling as long as these changes have no impact on the exterior appearance of your property (i.e., altering window openings or door placement).